-There are already talks available where you can learn more about new functionality.
+There are already talks and articles available where you can learn more about new functionality.
 Take these with a grain of salt, as the new version is obviously still evolving.

 Vueschool is also updating their Master Class course for Vue.js 3.
 It's not yet available as of now, but you can leave your email to be notified when they launch.
 If you're a bit nervous about how version 3 will impact you, this course is a great way to combat that for sure.

-You can also get tickets for Evan You's deep dive with Vue 3 at Vueconf Toronto on November 10, or Guillaume Chau's one-day workshop on the Composition API at Workshop Summit in Brussels, Belgium on March 6 2020.
+Guillaume Chau is giving one-day workshop on the Composition API at Workshop Summit in Brussels, Belgium on March 6 as well.